juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ## Static provisioning {#static-provisioning}

-Static provisioning is the most simple way to use JuiceFS PV inside Kubernetes, read [Usage](../introduction.md#usage) to learn about dynamic provisioning and static provisioning.
+Static provisioning is the most simple way to use JuiceFS PV inside Kubernetes, follow below steps to mount the whole file system info the application pod (also refer to [mount subdirectory](#mount-subdirectory) if in need), read [Usage](../introduction.md#usage) to learn about dynamic provisioning and static provisioning.

 Create the following Kubernetes resources, refer to YAML comments for field descriptions: